Flange Material Grades Guide

 Duplex & Super Duplex Stainless Steel

-Duplex grades combine higher strength with improved chloride stress-corrosion resistance.
-A182 F51 (2205) is widely used, while F53 / F55 serve more aggressive offshore and seawater conditions.
+Duplex grades combine high strength with improved chloride resistance.
+A182 F51 is widely used for offshore and seawater-related service, while F53 / F55 cover more aggressive conditions.

 Nickel Alloys & Specialty Grades